Texas Manufacturers Face a Communication Challenge: Optimism Without Clarity

 Why do employees lose trust when leadership seems out of touch?

 When there’s a gap between what leadership says and what employees experience, employees fill the gap with their own interpretation.
 They stop trusting the narrative because it doesn’t match their reality.
 Rumors move faster than clarity.
-And mixed messages repeated over time don’t create confusion; they create skepticism.
+And mixed messages repeated over time don’t create confusion, they create skepticism.
 Employees become functionally skeptical, assuming leadership either doesn’t understand the situation or isn’t being straight with them.
 Once that trust erodes, it’s hard to rebuild.

 What is the Change Readiness Assessment?

+No email required.
+Your responses aren’t stored.
+You get your score immediately, plus a guide that shows you exactly what to prioritize.
 If you’re navigating mixed market conditions and wondering whether your internal communications infrastructure can hold up under pressure, we can help.
 The Change Readiness Assessment measures exactly this: your organization’s ability to communicate clearly and maintain trust when conditions are uncertain.
-Take the free assessment to see where you stand.

 About The Author